andrewroberts/TrelloApp/README.md

 You can [use the TrelloApp library] (https://developers.google.com/apps-script/guide_libraries) in you code by using the ID: **MOXamiHNCH44xpQh9H7FTudnfWGfgtIUb**.

-# Example Usuage
+# Example Usage

 Here's an example of using it to list your boards:

-* Create a new GSheet - this gives you a UI to initiate the auth flow.
+* Create a new GSheet - this gives you an UI to initiate the auth flow.

 * Copy this code into the GSheet's script.